-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking X applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- Χ seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2019.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-Submitted

 C8A SAT or ACT X

 C8A ACT only X

 C8A SAT only X

 C8A SAT and SAT Subject Tests or X

 ACT

 C8A SAT Subject Tests only X

-If your institution will make use of the ACT in admission decisions for for Fall 2018, please indicate which ONE of the following applies: (reg in the admissions process): 0
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

 C8B ACT with writing required

 C8B ACT with writing recommended

 C8B ACT with or without writing accepted X

-C8B C8B If your institution will make use of the SAT in admission decisions for for Fall 2018 please indicate which ONE of the following applies (regain the admissions process: SAT with Essay component required SAT with Essay component recommended SAT with or without Essay component accepted
+C8B B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking

+for Fall 2019 please indicate which ONE of the following applies (rega ardless of whether the Essay score will be used

+in the admissions process:

+C8B SAT with Essay component required

+C8B SAT with Essay component recommended

-C8C C8C Please indicate how your institution will use the SAT or ACT writing of component; check al I that apply:
+C8C Please indicate how your institution will use the SAT or ACT writing of omponent; check all that apply:

-For admission SAT essay ACI essay
+C8C SAT essay ACT essay

+C8C For admission

 For placement

-For advising
+C8C For advising

 C8C In place of an application essay

+C8C

-C8C As a validity check on the application essay
+As a validity check on the application essay

 C8C No college policy as of now

-Not using essay component Х X
+C8C Not using essay component X X

-C8D 1 199

-CSD In addition, does your institution use applicants' test scores for acade emic advising?
+C8D In addition, does your institution use applicants' te st scores for acad emic advising?

-Yes No +
+C8D Yes No

-C8E

-Latest date by which SAT or ACT scores must be received for fall- 15-Jul

-C8E term admission 15-301
+V

+C8B SAT with or without Essay component accepted

-Latest date by which SAT Subject Test scores must be received for N/A
+C8E Latest date by which SAT or ACT scores must be received for fall-term admission July 15, 2017 Latest date by which SAT Subject Test scores must be received for fall-term admission N/A

-005 fall-term admission ,

-C8F

-C8F If necessary, use this space to clarify your test policies (e.g., if tests a or if tests are not required of some students): re recommended fo r some students,
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F students, or if tests are not required of some students):

-C8G

-C8G Please indicate which tests your institution uses for placement (e.g., state tests s):
+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

-C8G SAT X
+C8G SAT Х

-C8G ACT Х
+C8G X

-SAT Subject Tests
+C8G SAT Subject Tests

-C8G AP X
+C8G X

-C8G C8G AP CLEP X
+C8G CLEP X

-C8G C8G AP
+C8G Institutional Exam X

+C8G State Exam (specify):